Are you harsh on yourself?

 The study of neuroplasticity has shown that your brain can grow new neurons and synaptic connections.
 For as long as you live.

 You can repair the past – your memories of being bullied, shamed or abused.

 Self-compassion is not being egocentric or self-pitying.
 It is neither self-indulgence nor self-esteem.

 “Self-compassion means you are kind and understanding when confronted with personal failings – after all, who ever said you were supposed to be perfect?” ~ Dr Kristin Neff, a pioneer researcher of self-compassion

-When you suffer from distress, self-judgement or another painful emotion, it’s time to be kind to yourself.
+When you suffer from distress, self-judgment, or another painful emotion, it’s time to be kind to yourself.

 You have a right to self-compassion.

 And you deserve it.

 Your well-being is your responsibility.
 Make it a priority and start taking care of your needs.
 After all, who knows them better than you?